dbwebb-se/mvc/example/phpunit-symfony/README.md

 Code coverage report
 --------------------------

-Lets generate a code coverage report from the test suite.
+Let's generate a code coverage report from the test suite.

 You need to have installed [Xdebug](https://xdebug.org/) to generate code coverage reports.